RusticiSoftware/scormcloud-api-v2-client-java/docs/CourseApi.md

 CourseApi apiInstance = new CourseApi();
 String courseId = "courseId_example"; // String |
 String learnerId = "learnerId_example"; // String | Only entries for the specified learner id will be included.
-OffsetDateTime since = new OffsetDateTime(); // OffsetDateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
+OffsetDateTime since = OffsetDateTime.now(); // OffsetDateTime | Only items updated since the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
-OffsetDateTime until = new OffsetDateTime(); // OffsetDateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
+OffsetDateTime until = OffsetDateTime.now(); // OffsetDateTime | Only items updated before the specified ISO 8601 TimeStamp (inclusive) are included.
 If a time zone is not specified, UTC time zone will be used.
 String more = "more_example"; // String | Value for this parameter will be provided in the 'more' property of registration lists, where needed.
 An opaque value, construction and parsing may change without notice. try {
     XapiStatementResult result = apiInstance.getCourseStatements(courseId, learnerId, since, until, more);